nhsx/skunkworks-template/README.md

 {PROJECT NAME} was selected as a project in {DATE SELECTED} following a succesful pitch to the AI Skunkworks problem-sourcing programme.

+## Disclaimers

+> This proof of concept ([TRL 4/5](https://en.wikipedia.org/wiki/Technology_readiness_level)) is intended to demonstrate the technical validity of applying X technique to Y dataset in order to solve Z. It is not intended for deployment in a clinical or non-clinical setting without further development.

+> This project was subject to a Data Protection Impact Assessment (DPIA), ensuring the protection of the data used in line with the UK Data Protection Act 2018 and UK GDPR.
+No data or trained models are shared in this repository.

 ## Background

 _Include a high-level summary of what the problem you are trying to solve is._